 Predictive risk formulas aside, traditional card issuers have little recourse besides putting you and your company through the ringer with tough applications to ensure that you’re a safe bet.
 Although it’s arguable that some overstep the bounds of fairness by imposing high fees, surcharges and penalties, few legal scholars would claim that they’re doing anything unlawful in the process.

 In short, the stage is set for a significant change, and the best corporate debit cards are delivering.
-By redefining the fundamental workings of corporate payment systems with a focus on prepaid funding, Bento for Business:
+By redefining the fundamental workings of corporate payment systems with a focus on debit funding, Bento for Business:

 With so many advantages, it’s a small wonder that companies are drifting away from the best corporate credit cards towards debit-backed options.
 Bento for Business lets you trade the uncertainty of an unfriendly regulatory credit landscape for the simplicity of a system that does away with the unknowns.
 It only takes about 60 seconds to sign up, and you can try it for 60 days free of charge, so get started now.